ShahNewazKhan/magmon/README.md

 #What is it for?

 I have written magmon to monitor the health of Magnificent Server on an Ubuntu machine.
-I used used Ubuntu's internal event-based tool Upstart (http://upstart.ubuntu.com/getting-started.html GPL license) to run a PHP script as a service as descriped below in the Run the service section.
+I used Ubuntu's internal event-based tool Upstart (http://upstart.ubuntu.com/getting-started.html GPL license) to run a PHP script as a service as descriped below in the Run the service section.

 When run, the service will output the status of the server (Server is UP if 200 OK || Server is Down if 500) in a log file you can specify.